damianhakert/damianhakert.github.io/source/posts/2016-12-16-how-to-prepare-for-a-virtual-interview.html.md

 <!-- more -->

 More and more organizations are conducting interviews and meetings using video platforms.
 At GitLab we use Google Hangouts or Appear.in for most of our [one-on-one calls](/handbook/#video-calls).
-Whatever platform you’re using, these simple guidelines will help you have the most productive web interview allowing you to focus on the role.
+Whatever platform you’re using, these simple guidelines will help you have a productive web interview and allow you to focus on the role.

-Read on to discover our simple steps for how to avoid video chat nerves!
+Read on for our tips on how to avoid video chat nerves!

 ## Stage Your Interview Spot